IdkwhatImD0ing/Obsidian-Vault/Machine Learning/Overfitting.md

-When test and training accuracies diverges hard
+When test and training accuracies or errors diverges hard

 ### Regularization
 Measures how complex the model is, then penalize complex models